lichaozhy/cell-agent-home/docs/sections/examples.md

         class="rounded-0"
       >
         <v-card-text>
-1.Researchers are required to have programming skills ⌨️<br>
+1. Researchers are required to have programming skills ⌨️<br>
-2.Expert knowledge and searches of relevant literature databases📚<br>
+2. Expert knowledge and searches of relevant literature databases 📚<br>
-3.Alternatively, use automated annotation tools📐<br>
+3. Alternatively, use automated annotation tools 📐<br>
         </v-card-text>
       </v-card>
       <v-card